Biden administration begins flying migrants expelled via Title 42 into Mexico amid COVID fears

 Meanwhile, on Thursday, more than 800 unaccompanied children were encountered at the border, indicating that those numbers are rising, as well.

 The surge in numbers has led to concerns about the spread of COVID-19.
-The city of McAllen recently announced it was setting up temporary shelters to house those who have been released and have tested positive for COVID-19.
+The city of McAllen, Texas, recently announced it was setting up temporary shelters to house those who have been released and have tested positive for COVID-19.

 BIDEN ADMINISTRATION RESUMES FAST-TRACK DEPORTATION FLIGHTS FOR MIGRANTS DENIED ASYLUM